COSC3020/detecting-cycles-JamesOzzyburn/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## Runtime Analysis Answer
+I believe that the worst time compleixty would be $\Theta (V + E)$ where V is number of verticies and E is number of edges.
+I believe this because in order for us to say for certain that we dont have any cycles in our graph we have to go through the entire graph.
+This is same/similar runtime complexity logic as augmenting path, depth first search, etc.